 A paint brush

 Glue spreader or glue stick

-To make your Anderson Shelter you will first have to make a rectangular template to the desired length of your shelter.
+To make the Anderson Shelter you will first have to make a rectangular template to the desired length of the shelter.
 This can be based on the size of the cylinder you are using to form the shelter.
 For example a Baked beans tin.
 A baby milk container or any other cylindrical object you choose.

 You will then need to make it slightly damp, Not wet as the corrugated card will separate and turn to mush.

 Once you have dampened the card, carefully wrap it around your cylinder and fasten it with the 2 rubber bands as shown in the pictures.

 Once you have done this leave your cylinder somewhere warm to dry and take shape.
 Once it is dry take off the rubber bands and remove the cylinder.

 You should now have a cardboard cylinder as shown in the picture.

 Once your cardboard cylinder is dry you are ready to form the main part of your shelter.